jonschull/SidebarDashboard/docs/considerations.md

 - Managing multiple dashboards if needed

 Let the concierge walk the user through the process rather than creating complex documentation

+## minor edits

+* It would be nice to be able to make edits by clicking on the browser rather than switching to cascade and looking for the file in the sidebar
+  1. in github pages
+  2. in localhost
+* we need to figure out a pathway for

+1. * me to create additional dashboards *
+2. * other people to create their own dashboard (they'd need help setting up a github account etc.). *

+* For both functions the Cascade AI can act as a "concierge" *
+* Options and considerations? *

 ## AI Concierge Guidance